 KnowThePepper

-Dragon's Breath is a British-bred super-hot clocking between 2,480,000 and 2,500,000 SHU - roughly 500 times hotter than a jalapeño and nearly 10 times the heat of a habanero.
-Developed in Wales and briefly considered the world's hottest pepper, it belongs to the super-hot tier of C. chinense and was originally explored for medical anesthetic applications.
+Dragon's Breath is a British-bred super-hot measured between 2,480,000 and 2,500,000 SHU, roughly 500 times hotter than a jalapeño and nearly ten times a habanero.
+Bred in Wales and briefly considered the world's hottest, it sits in the super-hot tier of Capsicum chinense and was first explored as a topical anesthetic.

 - Species: C. chinense